Falinge Park High School

 Pupils will also carry out various fieldwork projects throughout KS3 and KS4.
 In KS3 they will investigate through local fieldwork within the school grounds, sketching the impressive Scout Moor Wind Farm, as well as visiting the local River Spodden.

-At KS4 they will investigate through more national fieldwork, visiting the Holderness coast for their physical geography element of the course.
+At KS4 they will investigate through more national fieldwork, visiting the Holderness coast or North Wales for their physical geography element of the course and Salford Quays for their human geography element of the course.